fnmdx111/heartbeat-demo-pyzmq/README.md

 The problem I am now concerned about is what happens when a task is delivered to a node, which, at that exact moment, went down.

-Possible solution: check the aliveness of the node selected before actually delivering the task; however, this may not turn out useful
+Possible solution: make the slave nodes reply with `ack` message packet to master to ensure that the slave has got the job.